smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-### Releasing the Module
+### Releasing the Module (6.0+ only)
-`SDLReleaseInteriorVehicleDataModule` is for Core v6.0+ only.
 When the user no longer needs control over a module, you should release the module so other users can control it.

 @![iOS]
 ##### Objective-C